dermotte/itec-webpage-mlux/courses/games-ss21.md

 1. Let the game be similar to the example: [play in browser](http://www.itec.uni-klu.ac.at/~mlux/games/cg2020/) or [download for windows](http://www.itec.uni-klu.ac.at/~mlux/games/cg2020/example-game-windows.zip)
 1. Submit as zipped Godot Project.

-Submit your game to Mathias Lux via e-mail until **May 2nd, 2021, midnight**.
+Submit your game, the zipped project folder, to Mathias Lux via e-mail until **May 2nd, 2021, midnight**.

 ## Final Project
 Your final project can be done in a group with up to three people.
 To finish the project you need to: